xorbitsai/inference/doc/source/user_guide/client_api.rst

     image   stable-diffusion-v1.5         stable_diffusion  True
     image   stable-diffusion-xl-base-1.0  stable_diffusion  True

-Launch an image model and generate an image by prompt:
+To initiate an image model and generate an image using a text prompt:

 .. code-block::

     from xinference.client import Client

     client = Client("http://localhost:9997")